The Man That Tried To Save Challenger

 Interoffice memo to R. K. Lund, Vice President, Engineering titled SRM O-Ring Erosion/Potential Failure Criticality, sent six months before the Challenger launch, 31 July 1985.

-Roger Mark Boisjoly (April 25, 1938 – January 6, 2012) was an American mechanical engineer, fluid dynamicist and an aerodynamicist who worked for Morton Thiokol, the manufacturer of the solid rocket boosters for the Space Shuttle program.
+Roger Mark Boisjoly (April 25, 1938 – January 6, 2012) was an American mechanical engineer, fluid dynamicist and aerodynamicist who worked for Morton Thiokol, the manufacturer of the solid rocket boosters for the Space Shuttle program.

 Following the announcement that the Challenger mission was confirmed for January 28, 1986, Boisjoly and his colleagues tried to stop the flight.
 Temperatures were due to be down to −1 °C overnight.
-Boisjoly felt that this would severely compromise the safety of the O-ring, and potentially lose the flight.
+Boisjoly felt this would severely compromise the safety of the O-ring, and potentially lose the flight.

-The matter was discussed with Morton Thiokol managers, who agreed that the issue was serious enough to recommend delaying the flight.
+The matter was discussed with Morton Thiokol's managers, who agreed that the issue was serious enough to recommend delaying the flight.
 They arranged a telephone conference with NASA management and gave their findings.
 However, after a while, the Morton Thiokol managers asked for a few minutes off the phone to discuss their final position again.

 Despite the efforts of Boisjoly and others in this off-line briefing, the Morton Thiokol managers decided to advise NASA that their data was inconclusive.
 NASA asked if there were objections.
 Hearing none, the decision to fly the ill-fated STS-51L Challenger mission was made.